 What Is a Coalescer?

 A coalescer is a device that separates oil from water by encouraging smaller oil droplets to combine into larger ones, which are easier to separate.
 Used in mechanical and electrostatic formats, coalescers are vital for improving water quality and meeting environmental standards in industries like oil and gas, petrochemicals, and wastewater treatment.
+You can learn more about oil-water separators in our article on Oil and Gas Industry’s Use of Pressure Vessels.

 How Does a Coalescer Work?

 In oil-water mixtures, dispersed oil droplets are often too small to separate efficiently using gravity alone.
 A coalescer introduces physical or electrical mechanisms that merge these droplets, increasing their size and allowing for effective removal.
 The process enhances both oil recovery and water discharge quality.
+For more technical details on vessel separation, explore Understanding Oil-Water Separators.

 Types of Oil-Water Separation Coalescers